Bertram Kirwan

 Lieutenant-general Sir Bertram Richard Kirwan (17 May 1871 – 5 April 1960) was a senior British Army officer who became Master-General of the Ordnance in India.

 Military career

 Educated at Felsted School, Kirwan was commissioned into the Royal Artillery on 25 July 1890.

+He saw service in the First World War, becoming a brigadier general, Royal Artillery, in June 1916, and was granted the temporary rank of brigadier general while employed in this role.

-After service in the First World War, he became Major-General, Royal Artillery in Bengal in May 1929 and Master-General of the Ordnance in India in April 1930 before retiring in April 1934.
+He became Major-General, Royal Artillery in Bengal in May 1929 and Master-General of the Ordnance in India in April 1930 before retiring in April 1934.

 He was appointed a Companion of the Order of St Michael and St George on 1 January 1916 and a Companion of the Order of the Bath on 3 June 1918.
 He was advanced to a Knight Commander of the Order of the Bath in the 1934 Birthday Honours.